xbouteiller/DetectEvent/README.md

 In order to get the original method of the program (i.e. no data transformation & A*expt-B*t fitted when fitting model from start to end):
 >
-> python Leaf_exec.py -tr 1 -fr 1 -td 1 -fd 1
+> python Leaf_exec.py
 >

-or
+This is equivalent to:

 >
-> python Leaf_exec.py
+> python Leaf_exec.py -tr 1 -fr 1 -td 1 -fd 1
 >